mestu118/capstoneWikimedia/README.md

-# Capstone Cource - Wikimedia
+# Capstone Course - Wikimedia
 # Collaborators: Arushi, Ieshan, Dieter, Mark

 The purpose of this project is to develop transformation matrices between two langugaes and evaluate them based on cosine similarities.